 Other Important Considerations for Better Physical Security

-Regular Testing and Maintenance is Critical
+Regular Testing and Maintenance ARE Critical

 They say a chain is only as strong as its weakest link.
 The same can be said of your physical security systems.
 The importance of regular testing and maintenance of your physical security systems cannot be understated.
 This includes regular testing of all the components of your physical security system, including at minimum your electronic access control systems, any video surveillance systems in place, and all security lights.